cazacov/CarND-Path-Planning-Project/README.md

 You can find that code in TrajectoryHelper::buildTrajectory function.

 Every candidate trajectory is checked for hitting speed and acceleration limits.
 Calculating velocity and tangential acceleration is easy.
 To get the normal acceleration I need to estimate the path's curvature.
-Fortunately the TK-Spline library I am suing returns not only the value, but also first and second derivatives of the generated function.
+Fortunately the [TK-Spline library](https://kluge.in-chemnitz.de/opensource/spline/) returns not only the value, but also first and second derivatives of the generated function.
 Curvature is then calculated with usual analysis formula:

 ![Curvature](https://wikimedia.org/api/rest_v1/media/math/render/svg/c92d581fd7b8a66308bde64d64dcd8d71cc66ce0)

+## Results ##

+The car is able to drive at least two laps (10 miles) without incident without exceeding speed, acceleration and jerk limits.
+The mean speed is about 45 MPH, it took almost exactly 8 minutes to drive 6 miles.
+Most of the time car drives at speed 48 MPH but sometimes decelerates to avoid collision.

+## Possible Improvements

+Currently the trajectory planner considers only staying in the current lane or changing one lane to the left or right.
+It does not evaluate trajectories that change lanes 1->3 or 3->1.
+For example in the following situation it's "blocked" and defensively decides to reduce speed, instead of trying to go in the most left lane:

+nning-Project/blob/master/_img/blocked.jpg?raw=true)

 ## Basic Build Instructions